Biotheranostics, Inc. Notice of Privacy Practices

 Protection of PHI

-Access to PHI is restricted to only those employees of Biotheranostics who need it in order to provide services to clients and patients.
-We maintain physical, technical and procedural safeguards to protect PHI against unauthorized use and disclosure.
-We have a Privacy Officer who is responsible for developing, educating Biotheranostics personnel about, and overseeing the implementation and enforcement of policies and procedures designed to safeguard PHI against inappropriate use and disclosure consistent with the applicable law.
+Access to PHI is restricted to those employees of Biotheranostics who need it in order to provide services to clients and patients and conduct business operations.
+While there can be no guarantee of privacy, Biotheranostics maintains physical, technical and procedural safeguards, including policies and procedures, to reasonably protect PHI against unauthorized use and disclosure.
+We have a Privacy Officer who is responsible for overseeing the development, implementation and enforcement of policies and procedures designed to safeguard PHI against inappropriate use and disclosure consistent with the applicable law and educating Biotheranostics personnel about this.

 Standard uses and disclosures of PHI

-In the course of providing laboratory services, Biotheranostics uses PHI internally and discloses it to health care providers (doctors requesting services, laboratory personnel involved in ordering services and other caregivers), insurers, third party administrators, plan sponsors and other payors (employers, health care provider organizations and others who may be responsible for paying for or administering your health benefits); vendors, consultants, government authorities; and their respective agents.
+In the course of providing laboratory services, Biotheranostics uses PHI internally and discloses it to health care providers (doctors requesting services, laboratory personnel involved in ordering services and other caregivers), insurers, third party administrators, plan sponsors and other payors (employers, health care provider organizations and others who may be responsible for paying for or administering your health benefits); third-party service providers, vendors and consultants (business associates); government authorities; and their respective agents.
 They are required by law to keep PHI confidential.
 Some examples of what we do with the information we collect and the reasons it might be disclosed to third parties are described below.

 We may use or disclose PHI with or without your consent to provide health care services.
 Examples of these uses and disclosures include:

-- Treatment – the fulfillment of requests by physicians to perform laboratory testing services is considered the provision of treatment
+- Treatment – We use and disclose PHI for your treatment purposes, including the fulfillment of requests by physicians to perform laboratory testing services.

 Other activities permitted or required by law